 The implied warranty of habitability in Colorado does not apply to all types of dwellings.
-See the table below for which are & aren’t included.
+See the table below for which are and aren’t included.

 |Dwelling Type||Landlord/Tenant Laws Apply?|